FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW

-Because you love us and trust us and are taking a blind leap of faith in booking before we’ve announced a single band – we are providing a full refund of all funds paid (EXCEPT for a $50 processing fee) up until 8:00 am (eastern time) on January 20, 2014.
+Because you love us and trust us and are taking a blind leap of faith in booking before we’ve announced a single band – we are providing a full refund of all funds paid (EXCEPT for a $50 processing fee) up until 8:00 am (Eastern Time) on March 4, 2016.

-8:00 am (eastern time … yes, it’s ALL eastern time – that’s where we live!) on July 1, 2014, after which there will be NO REFUND.
+8:00 am (Eastern Time … yes, it’s ALL Eastern Time – that’s where we live!) on August 1, 2016, after which there will be NO REFUND.
 FOR ANY REASON.
 THERE ARE NO EXCEPTIONS.